RickDB/PlexAniSync/README.md

 ##### MyPlex authentication (prefered)

-For MyPlex authentication you will need your Plex server name and Plex account login information, for example:
+For MyPlex authentication you will need your Plex server name, user name and a Plex token.

+The method for obtaining a Plex token is described here: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

+Here is an example for synchronizing the admin account:

 ```
 [PLEX]